mesosphere/dcos-commons/frameworks/hdfs/docs/security.md

 ### Kerberos Authentication

-Kerberos authentication relies on a central authority to verify that Kafka clients (be it broker, consumer, or producer) are who they say they are.
+Kerberos authentication relies on a central authority to verify that HDFS clients are who they say they are.
 DC/OS Apache HDFS integrates with your existing Kerberos infrastructure to verify the identity of clients.

 #### Prerequisites
 - The hostname and port of a KDC reachable from your DC/OS cluster